wp-papi/wp-papi.github.io/src/docs/types/taxonomy.md

 show_screen_options   | no       | Show screen options tabs.
 Default is `true`, since `3.1.0`
 show_help_tabs        | no       | Show help tabs.
 Default is `true`, since `3.1.0`
 sort_order            | no       | The sort order number of the taxonomy type template              | no       | The template file to render.
-This can be both dot templates `taxonomies.open` or `taxonomies/open.php`.
-Extension is not required.
+This can be both dot templates `taxonomies.open` or `taxonomies/open.php`, extension is not required.

 ### Body classes method